w3c/tr-pages/README.md

 # W3C TR Pages Project

-The purpose of this project is to propose and improve the the "latest versions" link headers in W3C specifications, and maintain and improve the style sheets for the future [TR page](https://www.w3.org/TR/) at the [W3C](http://www.w3.org/).
+The purpose of this project is to propose and improve the "latest versions" link headers in W3C specifications, and maintain and improve the style sheets for the future [TR page](https://www.w3.org/TR/) at the [W3C](http://www.w3.org/).

 ## Contributing